macp3o/linux-tweaks/README.md

 > The first setting disables IPv6 lookups.
 It does not make Firefox unnoticeably faster, but makes me feel better :)

+> The last setting allows several requests to be sent to the server over a single connection.
+This is faster than establishing separate connections for each request.

-> The other settings turn off preloading of domain names and pages that are linked from the current page.
-This is expected to make following a subsequent link instantaneous, which is great.
-The downside is that it bogs down bandwidth, can preload undesired (and sometimes undesirable) content, and generates misleading server hits (e.g. negatively affecting for content recommenders).
+> The other settings turn off speculative preloading of domain names and pages that are linked from the current page.
+This is expected to make navigating to a subsequent link instantaneous.
+This is great, but has a downside: It bogs down bandwidth unnecessarily, can preload undesired (and sometimes undesirable) content, and generates misleading server hits (e.g. negatively affecting for content recommenders).

 #### 4. Google Talk plugin
 Install google-talkplugin by visiting gmail or g+.